vitessio/website/content/en/blog/2023-04-15-schemadiff.md

 Continuing our simple illustration, if `table2` has a column called `info`, which we cannot find in `table1`, then our table diff, i.e. our `ALTER TABLE` statement, should include an `ADD COLUMN <column definition>` statement.
 What's the content of the column definition?
 It is trivially the `CanonicalString()` of the extra column object.

 `sqlparser` is devoid of semantic context.
 It merely deals with a programmatic reflection of SQL.
-It does not know if a certain table exists, nor does it care about type conversions in a `SELECT` query.
+It does not know if a certain table exists, or if a foreign key references valid columns.
 As long as the syntax is valid, it is satisfied.

 ## Semantics